devbret/online-opsec/README.md

 * **[ProtonVPN](https://protonvpn.com/)** - "*...is designed with security as the main focus, drawing upon the lessons we have learned from working with journalists and activists in the field.*"

 ## Conclusion
-There are a good number of reliable tools available to the averge person for staying safe, private and informed while Online.
+There are a good number of reliable techniques and tools available to the averge person for staying safe, private and informed while Online.
 This document brings the best of them to you.

 Over the coming weeks, the information and resources found herein will continue to grow; ideally becoming a first class resource for those interested in the serious topic of personal Online OpSec.
 Many thanks to those who have already suggested improvements to this project.